rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-09-16-$we-init-blog-post-2.md

 [Rahmeen](https://medium.com/@rahmeenhabib) <br />
 [Akshita](https://medium.com/@aggarwalakshita1)<br />

-A big thank you to Ana, Vaishali, Gregor, Divjot, Saksham, Prachi, Ipshita, Manish and Manan for making our dream translate to reality.
+A big thank you to Ana, Vaishali, Gregor, Divjot, Saksham, Prachi, Ipshita, Manish, Saptak and Manan for making our dream translate to reality.
 You're all awesome <3
 Thank you RGSOC for touching our lives making magic happen ❤️